Feedback on CCJDigital

 “Change without prudent improvement does not make any sense!
 If the transportation industry is cut back to 10 hours of driving per day, then the industry loses about a day a week of production for each driver!
 That means the industry must buy more trucks and trailers and hire more drivers to move the same amount of freight at a much higher cost per mile.
 That will drive up the price for a loaf of bread, a dozen eggs, a gallon of milk and a pound of bacon!
 This could end up costing the consumer more money, and a lot of consumers do not have more money to spend!
 The powers that be need to stop and think about their fellow persons in the United States of America!
 One for all, all for one, and leave well enough alone!!!” -Dwight Fowler

 “I feel that our elected government officials should also be subjected to 13 hours on duty and should not be able to drive after that period of time.
 They should be confined to their offices and face fines and penalties if their daily logs are not current.
 It is plain to see that they are not of sound mind and ignorant of the real effect of the rules they make only to find a new way to put more money in the coffers.
 And by the way, how many deaths are there because of automobile drivers who have exceeded similar time limits?” -Ron Clark

 Join CCJ on any of our social media platforms to network with peers and stay up-to-date on industry news and events!

-Based on 81 respondents’ answers to our online survey.
+Based on 71 respondents’ answers to the October CCJ MarketPulse Survey.

 American Central Transport’s Tom Kretsinger Jr. and Aaron Thompson discuss the company’s new recruiting and pay initiatives to combat the driver shortage and increase profits.